jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

 }
 ```

-The connector can be created (or deleted) using *Curl* as shown below.
+The connector can be created (as well as deleted) using *Curl* as shown below.

 ```bash
 # deploy sink connector